amrit110/amrit110.github.io/_pages/about.md

 * I am a passionate engineer who loves math and programming.
 * That love has led me to become a machine learning and software engineer.
-* I like travelling and have visited and or lived in a few different places in the world, including Canada, Sweden, Germany, Austria, Singapore, Fiji Islands and of course India.
+* I like travelling and have visited and lived in a few different places in the world, including Canada, Sweden, Germany, Austria, Singapore, Fiji Islands and of course India.
 * I'm currently based in Montreal in Canada.